ndeanka/ndeanka/README.md

 # Hi there! 👋 I'm William Mlula

 Welcome to my GitHub profile!
-I'm a passionate software developer from Tanzania, specializing in web development with a focus on Angular.
-I'm always excited to learn and explore new technologies.
+I'm a passionate full-stack software developer from Tanzania with expertise in web development, focusing on Angular, React, and Node.js.
+I have a strong foundation in backend technologies and database management, and I'm always excited to explore new tools and frameworks.
+I believe in writing clean, efficient, and maintainable code, and I strive to improve my skills in Java, Java continuouslyScript, Python, and beyond.

 ## About Me

-I'm currently dedicated to Angular development and open to collaboration on projects.
-Let's connect and discuss topics like Python, JavaScript, and web development!
+I'm currently dedicated to Angular development, but I also enjoy working with React, Java, and Node.js on both front-end and back-end projects.
+I'm passionate about creating innovative solutions and optimizing systems.
+I’m open to collaboration and discussions around topics like Python, JavaScript, web development, and software architecture.
+Let’s connect and build something great together!

 📧 Contact me: [williammlula4@gmail.com](mailto:williammlula4@gmail.com)